FSMT102 Fire Behavior and Combustion (3 semester hours)

 FSMT405 Fire Safety and Risk Regulation (3 semester hours)

-This course establishes the foundation of history, knowledge, and processes to assist the Risk Manager or Fire Department Safety Officer achieve his or her goal in preventing firefighter injury and death.
+This course establishes the foundation of history, knowledge, and processes to assist the Risk Manager or Fire Department Safety Officer achieve their goal in preventing firefighter injury and death.
 The Safety Officer is a position mandated in Hazmat and Terrorism/Homeland Defense responses and it is a good idea for all responses to keep the safety of responders in first place as well as the community.
 The course includes a study of the leading theories and practices associated with risk management and emergency scene safety.
 This course focuses on citizen and responder fire safety and risk reduction through prevention, response, and recovery phases of fire operations.
 Topics include risk reduction planning, equipment, communications, and procedure, among others.

 FSMT410 Fire Regulation, Policy, and Law (3 semester hours)